-The M in Pλosm stands for the Muses, greek gods of literature, dance and music, and it extends to magic, madness, and the drunken wildness of gods like Dionysus, and Shiva (Sanskrit ‘mada’ = drunkenness, lust; perhaps the same root as English ‘mud’).
+The M in Pλosm stands for the Muses—including Saraswati and the Gods of literature, dance and music, and it extends to divine madness, and the drunken wildness of Dionysus, and the early forms of Shiva (Sanskrit ‘mada’ = drunkenness, lust; perhaps the same root as English ‘mud’).
+It contains the power of the tantra, the energy of sex and magic, the kundalini snake coiled around the pillar, the “jewel within the lotus”.

-Yet in this wildness there is a dance, a seeking of something else.
-It is a counterbalance to the rigid certainty of logic.
+Yet in this wild energy there is a rhythym, a dance, a sensation of something else.
+Unable to be grasped by thought, it is a counterbalance to the rigid certainty of logic.
 It is an escape from the reality of the material world.

 The path of the muses is no less valid than that of reason and science, and it too generates a body of work, as valuable as knowledge.

-Just as science generates and transmits knowledge about the world, creativity generates and transmits wisdom about the world, and moreso, about the unknown beyond the world, which science cannot touch.
-Its form is beauty.
+Just as science generates and transmits knowledge about the world, the work of the Muse generates and transmits wisdom about the world, and moreso, about the unknown beyond the world, which science cannot touch.

 And as the scientist reaches towards the unknown with feet firmly in the world, the muse reaches towards the world from her home in otherness, attempting to deliver fragments of eternity.